Michael Wolff's Trump book hits #1 on Amazon, publisher speeds up rollout plan

 After "Today," Wolff will also appear on NBC's "Meet the Press" on Sunday, the sources said.
 An NBC spokeswoman declined to comment.

 Henry Holt had to weigh how much advance press to do versus how much to hold back until the release date.
-This tension frequently exists with highlyanticipated books about politics and other subjects.
+This tension frequently exists with highly anticipated books about politics and other subjects.

 Despite the best efforts of publishers to keep books under embargo, journalists are frequently able to buy early copies from bookstores.
 That's how CNN obtained a copy of Hillary Clinton's campaign memoir last fall.